eeroolli/olli-and-swedlow-2022-cultural-bias-paper/README.md

-# cultural-bias-and-left-right-paper
-# Scripts needed to create tables and figures in the paper by Olli and Swedlow
+## Scripts needed to create tables and figures in the paper by Olli and Swedlow

-# Our intention is to publish this paper in 2021.
-It is a rewrite of the paper I presented at MPSA Chicago 2016.
-# The manuscript is sent to Party Politics 26.06.2021
+The paper is published as
+Olli, E., & Swedlow, B. (2022).
+Cultural theory, rejection of cultural bias, and party preference.
+Party Politics, 135406882110710. https://doi.org/10.1177/13540688211071065